SteinsFu/api-fetcher-chrome-extension/README.md

 - Bootstrap icons: https://icons.getbootstrap.com/

 ### How to add an API Card
-1. Click the extension icon, and then click the _blue_ edit button on the popup.
+1. Click the extension icon
+2. Click the edit button on the top-left corner of the popup.
-2. Input the API url and input your prefered HTML code for displaying the results of the API fetch.
+3. Input the API url and input your prefered HTML code for displaying the results of the API fetch.
-3. Click the _blue_ + button.
+4. Click the _blue_ + button.

 ### Use {}
 - You can use `{}` to access the response data in the html code.